Marker Logo

 this page online

-is listed in these topic lists: Churches & ReligionNotable BuildingsSettlements & Settlers.
+Topics and series.
+This historical marker is listed in these topic lists: Religion & Religious StructuresSettlements & Settlers.
 In addition, it is included in the Nebraska State Historical Society series list.
 A significant historical year for this entry is 1860.

 Location.
 42° 24.761′ N, 96° 25.054′ W. Marker is in Dakota City, Nebraska, in Dakota County.
-Marker is on South 15th Street just south of Hickory Street, on the right when traveling south.
+It is on South 15th Street just south of Hickory Street, on the right when traveling south.
 Marker is located on the Emmanuel Lutheran Church grounds, near the northeast corner of the church.
 Touch for map.
 Marker is at or near this postal address: 1500 Hickory Street, Dakota City NE 68731, United States of America.
 Touch for directions.

 Territorial Church Marker image.
 Click for full size.

-Photographed By Cosmos Mariner, August 24, 2022
+Photographed by Cosmos Mariner, August 24, 2022

 2. Territorial Church Marker